neilo40/indigo_troubleshooting/README.md

  * check that the version you have is compatible with the CPU you are using (e.g. R4400 support was not in earlier revisions <validate>)
   * there should be a label on the top with the SGI part number
  * check that it can be read using an EPROM programmer.
-The system would never write to it.

 ![PROM](pictures/PROM.jpeg)

 Minipro does not have support for this specific device, but it is compatible with the M27C4002